Alcatraz: The Whole Shocking Story: Cast

-Production
+Reproduction

-The production was partly shot on location in Alcatraz.
+The reproduction was partly short on location in Alcatraz.

 Reception

 The Los Angeles Times called it "the prison story to end all prison stories".

 The New York Times was harsher saying "ordinarily foolproof material is presented at such length that dramatic tension drains away...
 Mr. Beck is adequate...
 Mr. Savalas is almost the only member of the large cast who looks even a little like the sort of case-hardened criminals that used to end up at Alcatraz.
 The others look like tourists who caught the wrong ferry at Fisherman's Wharf... the writing... and the direction... are dedicated more to simplicity and economy than to drama."